 - 1. Before using, make sure all of the LPG connectors and hoses are well connected and sealed. - 2.
 Connect electrical devices to the generator ONLY after the engine runs smoothly.
 (There may be remnant gasoline in the carburetor; this can cause unsteady engine performance for several minutes) - 3.
 If the propane gas leaks, shut off the LPG supply first and then quickly unplug or turn off any electrical devices powered by the unit. - 4.
-When stopping the engine, unplug or turn off any electrical devices, turn off the main circuit breaker and then turn off the LPG supply.
-After the engine has stopped turn the switch to the "OFF" position.
+When stopping the engine, unplug or turn off any electrical devices, turn off the Main Circuit Breaker and then turn off the LPG Supply.
+After the engine has stopped turn the Battery Switch to the "OFF" position.